 While virtually every activity of the Robert Cooper Audubon Society has an underlying educational goal, some of our most important educational programs are aimed at children, youth, and university students.

-RCAS Fox Student Grant recipient
+Fox Student Grant

-In the summer of 2015, in collaboration with the Whitely Neighborhood Association, the Robert Cooper Audubon Society launched its About Birds program.
+In the summer of 2015, in collaboration with the Whitely Neighborhood Association, we launched our About Birds program.

 Each year, the winner of our chapter's Charles Wise Youth Conservation Award receives a Robert Cooper Audubon Society Conservation Scholarship.

 The scholarship may be used by the winners to fund an ecology project that they have designed or want to participate in.

 Local teachers of 3rd through 5th grades are invited to request Audubon Adventures kits.
 Each kit serves a classroom of up to 32 children and contains four nature- or conservation-related themes for each academic year.

 If you are an educator or you know an